top of page

 Reddish-brown

-Wilson's disease, liver copper accumulation
+Wilson's disease, hepatic copper accumulation

 Nissl substances (neuronal RNA)